morteza/nilearn-extra/README.md

 # nilearn-extra

-Extra drop-in functionalities for [Nilearn](https://nilearn.github.io/) (Statistics for NeuroImaging in Python).
+**Nilearn Extra** is a small drop-in extension for *[Nilearn](https://nilearn.github.io/) (Statistics for NeuroImaging in Python)*.
+Currently, it provides some additional functional connectivity measures.

 ## Installation